How does the SCMS Board make decisions about conference locations?

 May I co-present a paper?

 Yes.
 However, co-presented papers are given the same amount of time --20 minutes-- as papers presented by a single individual.
+For all co-presenters or co-authors to be included in the final printed and online conference schedules, they must be SCMS members and have paid the conference registration fee by the registration deadline.

 PANEL TYPES AND PARTICIPANTS